exorde-labs/TestnetProtocol/docs/tokenomics.md

 ![Allocations](https://i.postimg.cc/J43xf6WF/Pie-Chart-Token.png)

-### 34% of total EXD Allocated to Protocol Rewards
+## 34% of total EXD Allocated to Protocol Rewards

+### What are Protocol Rewards?

+**Protocol rewards are digital incentives offered by the network for participating and contributing to the network.** These rewards are granted to users who submit, process or validate data, or make other valuable contributions to the Exorde network.
+Think of it as an automated system that rewards users for their work in maintaining and improving the network. **These rewards are meant to encourage users to participate in the network, which helps to ensure its security, stability, and growth.**

+### Protocol Rewards distribution

 1. **A third of the token supply is allocated to be distributed as rewards for Exorde Protocol participants.**
 2. **Rewards are distributed at a maximum rate of 30 000 EXD per day** (*1 250 EXD per hour*).
 3. This **guarantees** a **maximum token inflation rate from the Protocol Rewards**.